AdamKyle/flare/resources/info/adventure/section-2.md

 This helps you, if you fail the adventure, to understand a little more about what might have caused that.

+### Failing the adventure gives you no rewards.

+Doesnt matter where you died in the adventure be it level one or level 10.
+You have died and its assumed you were robbed of all the treasures that you had found.

+### The adventure took to long.

+This can happen in some instances where you and the enemy have bad RNG and you either both miss, both block - over and over again.
+To solve this issue we only allow the floor to take so long, ten rounds at most.
+If all the floors in the adventure "take too long" then you essentially bail out of that floor.
+This can also result in no rewards as you never defeated your foe.

 ## Repeating Adventures

 You can repeat adventures over and over again as much as you like.
-You will how ever only recieve the quest reward item once.
+You will how ever only recieve the quest reward item once should the adventure have one.

 ## Canceling Adventures

 At anytime during the adventuring process you can cancel the adventure.
-You will not get any rewards, other then the floors you have covered already assuming any floors have been covered.
+You will not get any rewards.

-Your adventure will not be considered complete until you do all the floors.